Ipswich

 Have you ever walked past the blue door hidden on Tavern Street in Ipswich and wondered what was behind it?
 Now is your chance!
 We will be opening our buildings to non-members to explore the Ipswich Institute, local history and heritage.

-Ipswich Maritime Trust festivities at Ipswich Heritage Harbour
+Ipswich Maritime Trust festivities in the Heritage Harbour

 Ipswich Masonic Hall